andizq/pcafactory/examples/cldB_cloudfactory/README.rst

 pcafactory data repository
 --------------------------

-The data repository for this example is on https://github.com/andizq/andizq.github.io/tree/master/pcafactory-data/examples-data/cldB_cloudfactory
+The data repository of this example is on https://github.com/andizq/andizq.github.io/tree/master/pcafactory-data/examples-data/cldB_cloudfactory

 There you can find the following files:

 * Simulation snapshot of the cloud complex.
-* 12CO J=1-0 intensity: 3 Line cubes for different cloud orientations (face-on, edge-on phi=0, endge-on phi=90) generated with sf3dmodels and LIME.
+* 12CO J=1-0 intensity: 3 line cubes for different cloud orientations (face-on, edge-on phi=0, edge-on phi=90) generated with sf3dmodels and LIME (https://github.com/andizq/star-forming-regions).
-* optical depth cube for the edge-on phi=90 case.
+* Optical depth cube for the edge-on phi=90 case.

 Quick Tutorial
 --------------